c4tom/DreamDevBox/docs/configuration-files/env-file.rst

    # Project directory
    host> cd data/www/my-first-project/
-   host> mkdir .devilbox
+   host> mkdir .dreamdevbox
    host> ls -l
    total 4
-   drwxr-xr-x 2 cytopia cytopia 4096 Mar 12 23:05 .devilbox/
+   drwxr-xr-x 2 cytopia cytopia 4096 Mar 12 23:05 .dreamdevbox/
    drwxr-xr-x 2 cytopia cytopia 4096 Mar 12 23:05 htdocs/

-Now you need to copy the ``vhost-gen`` templates into the ``.devilbox`` directory.
+Now you need to copy the ``vhost-gen`` templates into the ``.dreamdevbox`` directory.
 The templates are available in the Devilbox git directory under ``cfg/vhost-gen/``.

 By copying those files into your project template directory, nothing will change, these are the